-More than 100 scholarships for Westminster undergraduate and graduate students have been established through the generosity of benefactors of the college, both individuals and foundations.
-Awards may take the form of cash or of gifts in kind.
+More than 100 scholarships for Westminster undergraduate and graduate students have been established through the generosity of benefactors, both individuals and foundations.
 The amounts and number of scholarships depend on annual income from endowment funds and gifts from individual donors and will vary accordingly each year.
 Contingent upon full-time enrollment for both semesters, most scholarships are applied against account charges for a forthcoming term, half of each grant being applied to each semester.

-A general application for endowed scholarships is available to students in the Office of Student Financial Services.
+A general application for endowed scholarships is available to students in the Office of Financial Aid.
 A student may submit an application for consideration for these scholarships.
 Funds are disbursed on the basis of merit and/or financial need to those who meet the criteria specified by each donor.